/

 The compound effect of protected attention

 None of these strategies will eliminate distraction.
 The world is too noisy for that, and pretending otherwise is a recipe for frustration.
-What they do is create pockets of depth in a shallow environment - and those pockets, over time, compound.
+What they do is create pockets of depth in a shallow environment and those pockets, over time, compound.

 One deep work session per week, consistently maintained for a year, is fifty-two sessions of sustained, undistracted focus.
 That is fifty-two opportunities to make progress on work that actually moves your life or career forward.
 The people who produce exceptional work - in writing, engineering, research, design, strategy, sports - are not people who never get distracted.
 They are people who have built systems that protect their attention when it matters most.

 The attention economy is not going to become less demanding.
 What you can change is how deliberately you allocate the focus you have.
-That is, in the end, what deep work is about - not withdrawing from the world, but choosing, with intention, where your mind goes.
+That is, in the end, what deep work is about, not withdrawing from the world, but choosing, with intention, where your mind goes.

 Summary